pranav98711/Fuel-Efficiency-R-Language-Visualization/README.md

 - `tidyverse` for data wrangling
 - A custom `tidy_grey` ggplot2 theme for a clean, dark aesthetic

-The animation runs on a timeline (like a race), and I used the `transition_reveal()` function to animate the cars as they move across the screen.
+The race animation uses transition_reveal() to animate each brand over time, based on their median highway MPG.
+I also included a countdown at the start to make it feel more like an actual race. 🏁